Investment banking: Global size and revenue mix

 Global investment banking revenue increased for the fifth year running in 2007, to a record US$84 billion, which was up 22% on the previous year and more than double the level in 2003.
 Subsequent to their exposure to United States sub-prime securities investments, many investment banks have experienced losses.
 As of late 2012, global revenues for investment banks were estimated at $240 billion, down about a third from 2009, as companies pursued fewer deals and traded less.
 Differences in total revenue are likely due to different ways of classifying investment banking revenue, such as subtracting proprietary trading revenue.
+Global investment banking fees, a narrower measure that excludes trading, were estimated at US$117.4 billion in 2024, up 14% from 2023, according to LSEG.

 In terms of total revenue, SEC filings of the major independent investment banks in the United States show that investment banking (defined as M&A advisory services and security underwriting) made up only about 15–20% of total revenue for these banks from 1996 to 2006, with the majority of revenue (60+% in some years) brought in by "trading" which includes brokerage commissions and proprietary trading; the proprietary trading is estimated to provide a significant portion of this revenue.

 The United States generated 46% of global revenue in 2009, down from 56% in 1999.
 Europe (with Middle East and Africa) generated about a third, while Asian countries generated the remaining 21%.
 The industry is heavily concentrated in a small number of major financial centers, including New York City, City of London, Frankfurt, Hong Kong, Singapore, and Tokyo.
 The majority of the world's largest Bulge Bracket investment banks and their investment managers are headquartered in New York and are also important participants in other financial centers.
 The city of London has historically served as a hub of European M&A activity, often facilitating the most capital movement and corporate restructuring in the area.
 Meanwhile, Asian cities are receiving a growing share of M&A activity.